Current status

 Environmental assessment

-Hydro One submitted its environmental assessment for the Waasigan transmission line project to the Ministry of the Environment, Conservation and Parks for review.
-This assessment evaluated alternative routes, and the preferred route was selected through a comparative analysis of the alternative routes identified in the terms of reference, which reflected feedback through public consultation.
+Hydro One submitted its environmental assessment for the Waasigan transmission line project to the Ministry of the Environment, Conservation and Parks for review in November 2023.
+The preferred route was selected through a comparative analysis of the alternative routes identified in the terms of reference, which reflected feedback from public consultation.

-We posted an invitation to comment on the environmental assessment on this page on November 17, 2023.
+An invitation to comment on the environmental assessment was posted on this webpage on November 17, 2023.
 Comments were accepted until January 19, 2024.

 Based on the comments that were submitted during the environmental assessment review period from Indigenous communities, agencies, and affected landowners Hydro One revised its environmental assessment and re-submitted an amended environmental assessment to the ministry on May 1, 2024.